codefellows/seattle-201n5/class-02-intro_js_html_css--arrays/lab/README.md

 - As a developer, I want to receive and use the user's name in the opening to the guessing game, so that the program is personalized to their experience.
 - As a developer, I want to provide four questions to the user, so that they can guess the answers and get to know me.
 - As a developer, I want to notify the user after each question whether they were correct (or not!) in their answers.
-- As a developer, I want to be able to debug my code by using well structured console messages.
 - As a developer, I want to manage my code through an online version control system, so I have the ability to work with others, manage my revisions, and keep a thorough record of my progress.

 ### Technical Requirements